 What Makes A Sex Addict?

 The sex addict typically has not been able to regulate his feelings or moods so he engages in excessive sexual behavior to cope.
 Often other substances such as alcohol or other drugs are also used to medicate his feelings.

 Sex is a type of coping mechanism to soothe or relieve the intensity of those feelings.
 Along with the actual aberrant behavior, the sex therapist will explore whatever strong psychological components that drive the sexually compulsive person.

 The sex addict may be a narcissist totally self-involved and self-absorbed.
 Or he can be depressed or anxious, unable to manage the emotional forces that drive him.
 Sex therapy helps the sex addict understand how his moods trigger his compulsive behavior.

 Research tends to show that there are more male sex addicts than female.

 Generally the sex addict has very little romantic or love connection to the person with whom he is having sex.
 He also may not necessarily get a true sense of satisfaction from the sex itself.

-The neurological and biological reinforcement of dopamine and other feel good chemicals being released upon orgasm temporarily calm or soothe the addict.
+The neurological and biological reinforcement of dopamine and other feel good chemicals being released upon orgasm temporarily calms or soothes the addict.
 This powerful physiological component keeps him returning to the same behavior over and over again despite the consequences.

 A sexually addicted person is often trying to cope with feelings of emptiness, depression or intense anxiety.
 If he is unable to manage these feelings, he will look for sex to provide relief.
 This can take the form of masturbation as well as seeking out partners of any type.

 The goal of sex therapy for the sex addict is to identify the triggers that drive the unwanted feelings and learn to cope more effectively with the urge to act out sexually when he experiences one these triggers.